Biden poured money into public works. But will that help Harris in Michigan?

 President Joe Biden won a historic surge in federal funding for roads, bridges, and other U.S. infrastructure projects, after decades of neglect.
 Michigan is a top beneficiary.
 But there’s little sign it’s providing a political boost here to Democrats.

 As the “Project funded by President Joe Biden’s Bipartisan Infrastructure Law” poster tied to a nearby fence suggests, the new Soo Lock here in Sault Ste.
-Marie, Michigan is spurred by the 2021 legislation that will be a cornerstone of Mr. Biden’s legacy.
+Marie, Michigan, is spurred by the 2021 legislation that will be a cornerstone of Mr. Biden’s legacy.

-Roughly $1.2 trillion is being allocated to projects nationwide, including $700 million to the Soo Locks complex.
+Roughly $1.2 trillion is being allocated to projects across the U.S., including $700 million to the Soo Locks complex.
 It promises a historic surge of job-creating federal investment for roads, bridges, ports, water, and broadband after what experts say has been an era of chronic underfunding.

 But the political payoff for Democrats – in Michigan and other critical swing states – may be close to nothing.

 For all their tangible promise to the economy and individual lives, the projects funded by the Infrastructure Investment and Jobs Act (IIJA) are by nature long-term efforts.
 The new Soo Lock, for example, should be done within 10 years.
 Meanwhile, the election is less than two months away.
-What voters are more focused on is inflation, which many economic experts agree this legislation contributed to, but did not cause.
+What voters are more focused on is inflation, which many economic experts agree this legislation contributed to but did not cause.

 The campaign politics around some of Democrats’ biggest legislative accomplishments have only gotten more difficult since Mr. Biden dropped out of the presidential race and Vice President Kamala Harris became the party’s presidential nominee.
 She has tried to cast herself as the “change” candidate, complicating efforts to tout Biden-Harris achievements – including the projects in their infrastructure and inflation reduction acts.